-To determine whether or not the premises of an argument are true is often a very important matter.
-However, that is normally a task best left to experts in the field: as it might be, historians, scientists, or whomever.
+It is often important to determine whether or not the premises of an argument are true.
+However, that is normally a task best left to experts in the field: as it might be historians, scientists, or whomever.
 In our role as logicians, we are more concerned with arguments in general.
 So we are (usually) more concerned with the second way in which arguments can go wrong.

 So: we are interested in whether or not a conclusion follows from some premises.
 Don't, though, say that the premises infer the conclusion.
 Entailment is a relation between premises and conclusions; inference is something we do.
-(So if you want to mention inference when the conclusion follows from the premises, you could say that one may infer the conclusion from the premises.)
+So if you want to mention inference when the conclusion follows from the premises, you could say that one may infer the conclusion from the premises.